General Information & Health

 ~ Below I have listed some information as downloads.
 I hope they will be of interest and help. ~

-Kennel Club® © - Beginner's guide to working Tests.
-'Click here to read/download it'
+Kennel Club® © - Field trials and working Tests.
+'Click here to visit'

 Sun Valley® © - "A Griffon's Tale (2006)".
 'Click here to read/download it'